g3rwy/smol-pong/README.md

-# smallest-pong
+# smol-pong
-My try at making the smallest pong i could in C++
+My try at making the smallest pong i could in C++ with my current skill and knowledge

 The code is horrible and its really undreadable i know but its also very small (around 10KB) It also only works for **Linux** because i used X11